ideas-be/CAMMM-Web-Tool/README.md

 100 meter buffer for Hubs

-# April-May Pipeline 2024
+# 2024 Pipeline

+Mon (1st half) - project management
-Mon & Tue - coding; Thu - research (articles)
+Mon (2nd half) & Tue - coding
+Thu - research (articles)

-## Joint Pipeline
+## AQTR Presentation - June 10
+- AQTR Presentation file
+  - A brief history of the Atlas
+  - Add examples tunned for a transit agency and /or a consultancy.
+  - The tangible benefits of the atlas.
+  - Show the link between transit and quality of life.
+  - remaining slides from UdeM (clean up)
+- AQTR script
+  - Write the script
-- Add license files to Github
+  - Translate to FR
-- Contact partners
-- Have application ready for PEG (June)
+- Send updated slide deck to JFC + CC (June1-8)
+### Optional
-- Clean up article outline for a journal
+- Prepare handouts for CAMMM

 ## OOM Pipeline
-- Finish the multi-jurisdiction or Metropolitan Area tool
+- all cities
+  - Borough analysis
+  - Greenery
-- process the T-R Area
+- process Trois Riviers
     - Multimodality
     - Universal Design
     - Diversity of services and amenites
     - Closeness of services and amenites
     - Transit connectivity
+- process the Montreal Metropolitan Area
+    - Multimodality
+    - Universal Design
+    - Diversity of services and amenites
+    - Closeness of services and amenites
+    - Transit connectivity
+- TOD index
+  - brainstorm
-- all cities
+- Walkability
-  - Borough analysis
+- Route analysis
-  - Greenery
+- Add the BIXI data at Montreal
+- Add the BIXI data at Montreal MA

 ## FN Pipeline
 - Work on fixing read files for queries
+- implement TR data in atlas UI
+- Take out Greenery query from the node level
 - Add licensing and copyright info tab in UI
-- implement TR data in atlas UI
+- Make a demo version of the atlas URL (to share with AQTR)
 - Update the display of pyramid for demographic data
+- Work on mobile compatibility for June 10 demo

+## Joint Pipeline
+- Add license files to Github
+- Contact partners
+- Have application ready for PEG (June)
+- Clean up article outline for a journal

 # Tasks for later 2024